MatteoConcutelli/matteoconcutelli.github.io/_pages/about.md

 ---

-I’m a <b>Computer Science graduate<b> with a passion for technology and cybersecurity.
+I’m a <b>Computer Science graduate</b> with a passion for technology and cybersecurity.

 I earned my Bachelor's degree from Università degli Studi di Roma "Tor Vergata," where I built a solid foundation in computing and software development.

 Currently, I’m completing my Master's degree in Cybersecurity at Sapienza University of Rome, further honing my skills in protecting digital infrastructures and data.

-My academic journey has been complemented by hands-on projects—many of which you can explore on my GitHub.
+My academic journey has been complemented by hands-on projects.